openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 Overview of the edX Mobile App
 ********************************************************

-..
-The following paragraph describes the features of the edX mobile app for partners/edx.org (video only)
-..
-Alison, DOC-1840, June 2015

 .. only:: Partners

-  The edX mobile apps are companions to the `edx.org`_ website.
-You can use the apps to download course videos so that you can watch them whenever you want to, even without an Internet connection.
-When you have an Internet connection, you can also view course announcements and content, and do some, but not all, of the problems in your assignments.
-To complete an entire course and participate in course discussions, you use a web browser on a computer.

-..
-The following paragraph describes the features of the edX mobile app for Open edX (adds notifications, assessments, discussions)
-..
-Alison, DOC-1840, June 2015

-.. only:: Open_edX
+  The edX mobile app is a companion to the `edx.org`_ website.

-  You can use the edX mobile apps to download course videos so that you can watch them whenever you want to, even without an Internet connection.
+You can use the app to download course videos so that you can watch them whenever you want to, even without an Internet connection.
 When you have an Internet connection, you can also read course announcements, participate in course discussions, and get started on homework and other assignments.
 To complete an entire course, you use a web browser on a computer.

-There is currently an edX mobile app for Android smartphones and another for iPhones.

 ..
 The following general Q&A applies to the edX mobile app for partners/edx.org only
 ..
 Alison, DOC-1840, June 2015